Kartikayy007/SITechAssignment/README.md

 5. **script.js**: This JavaScript file contains the interactive elements and functionalities of the website.
 It handles animations, dynamic content loading, and other UI interactions, such as the side-scrolling text animation on the homepage using GSAP.

+6. **product.js**:JavaScript specific to product.html.
+Handles functionality on the product detail page.

 ## Key Features

 - **Scrolling Text Animation**: Uses GSAP to create a scrolling text animation on the homepage, adding a dynamic and modern look to the website.